Free Program to Prevent Diabetes

-Stress has become part of daily life, and it can affect the body in many ways.
+Stress is a part of daily life, and it can affect the body with prediabetes in many ways.
 Stress-induced symptoms such as foggy thinking, a pounding heart, exhaustion, upset stomach, and headaches can be all-too-familiar for people who feel overwhelmed with stress.

 Stress can also affect blood sugar control, which can spell trouble if you have prediabetes.
 Lark Diabetes Prevention Program (DPP) can help you manage stress when you have prediabetes so blood sugar can stay under control and you can stay as healthy as you can.